-For the last three years PEN South Africa has partnered with the Project for the Study of Alternative Education in South Africa (PRAESA), the organisation which initiated and drove the first 4 years of the Nal’ibali national reading-for-enjoyment campaign.
+For the last four years PEN South Africa has partnered with the Project for the Study of Alternative Education in South Africa (PRAESA), the organisation which initiated and drove the first four years of the Nal’ibali national reading-for-enjoyment campaign.
 Together, we have worked on three projects aimed at furthering translation rights for children in South Africa: the translation of four children’s stories into five South African languages, the translation of George’s Secret Key to the Universe into isiZulu and isiXhosa and the current project – a series of dialogues on children’s literature and literacy.
 PRAESA continues to support Nal’ibali as content quality assurance partner.

 PEN South Africa is fully supportive of the Girona Manifesto, PEN’s ten central principles of linguistic rights (available on our website in all of South Africa’s official languages) and it is with this Manifesto in mind that we have partnered with PRAESA.
 PRAESA has a 20 year history of conducting research and development projects relating to multilingual education and materials development.
 Last year PRAESA received the prestigious international children’s literacy accolade, the Astrid Lindgren Memorial Award (ALMA), for its work in promoting children’s literacy in all official languages across South Africa since 1992.